ipcrypt-std/ipcrypt2/README.md

 1. **Key Management**

-   - You must provide a secure 16-byte AES key.
-Protect it and ensure it remains secret.
+   - Standard and ND modes require a secure 16-byte AES key.
+   - PFX and NDX modes require a secure 32-byte AES key.
+   - Protect keys and ensure they remain secret.
    - Keys should be frequently rotated.

 2. **Tweak Randomness** (for non-deterministic modes)